learnapollo/learnapollo/content/tutorial-react/react-01.md

 > Note: You don't have to put `ApolloProvider` on the highest level of the component hierarchy - however, every component that wants to use Apollo Client needs to be a direct or indirect child of `ApolloProvider` in the component hierarchy.

-Our Pokedex component lives in `'src/components/Pokedex.js'`.
+Our Pokedex component lives in `src/components/Pokedex.js`.
 Currently, it only contains a generic greeting, but that will change soon!
-We will further expand this component in the following exercises to give an overview about all the pokemon in your Pokedex as well as the possibility to add new pokemons or update existing ones.
+We will further expand this component in the following exercises to give an overview about all the pokemon in your pokedex as well as the possibility to add new pokemons or update existing ones.
 But for now, let's make sure you are ready to go.

-## Starting the App
+## Starting the app

 To confirm your environment is all correctly setup, open [http://localhost:3000](http://localhost:3000) in your browser and you should see the greeting from the Pokedex component.

 ## Recap

 Great, you did it!
-You successfully ran the React App and got familiar with its general structure.
+You successfully ran the React app and got familiar with its general structure.
 Let's quickly summarize what we learned so far:

 * To use **Apollo Client**, we need to import it from `apollo-client` and setup its **networkInterface**
 * We can **issue queries and mutations** in our React components by wrapping them in the **Apollo Provider** found in `react-apollo`